-The tech stack is key to smooth operations.
+The tech stack is key to smooth operations

-Earlier in the report, we revealed that the majority of the travel & hospitality respondents agreed that their customers' expectations exceed their current digital capabilities.
-In order to keep up, the first step for many will be to update and integrate their technology stack.
+Earlier in the report we revealed that 'the majority of the travel & hospitality respondents agreed that their customers' expectations exceed their current digital capabilities.
+In order to keep up, the first step for many would be to update and integrate their technology stack.

-Heading into 2021 and beyond, we expect to see the 21 percent of executives who are planning to invest in the modernization of core systems and technology stack integration (Figure 5) moving into leadership positions and subsequently unifying their teams around a centralized platform to inform them with insights into the customer experience.
-According to Forrester Research, travel & hospitality companies that invest in CX see twice the ROI of their peers, and 1.6 times the return in loyalty, which adds value in terms of retention and share of market while demand slowly ramps up.
+Heading into 2021 and beyond, we expect to see the 21% of executives who are planning to invest in modernisation of core systems and technology stack integration (Figure 5) moving into leadership positions, and subsequently unifying their teams around a centralised platform to inform them with insights into the customer experience.
+According to Forrester Research, travel & hospitality companies that invest in CX see twice the ROI of their peers, and a 1.6x increase in loyalty, which will both add value in terms of retention and share of market while demand slowly ramps up.

-Our research indicates that the divide between leaders and laggards is likely to deepen further as the industry recovers.
-As illustrated in Figure 6, fewer than 1 in 10 describe their organization as exclusively using a cloud-based data platform for marketing data.
-Instead, a plurality access the cloud alongside existing systems (42 percent).
+As the industry recovers, our research indicates that the divide between leaders and laggards is likely to deepen further.
+As illustrated in Figure 6, fewer than one-in-10 describe their organisation as exclusively using a cloud-based data platform for marketing data.
+Instead, a plurality access the cloud alongside existing systems (42%).

-Figure 6 Which of the following best describes your organization's approach to marketing technology?
+Figure 6 Which of the following best describes your organisation's approach to marketing technology?

-Respondents - Travel & Hospitality: 123; all industries except T&H: 4,087
+Respondents - Travel & Hospitality: 123, All industry except T&H: 4,087

-Getting the data organized to feed strong personalization and create a best-in-class customer experience is one of the biggest challenges facing organizations in every sector, not just travel & hospitality.
-It has been shown time and again that simplifying the complex ecosystems involving thirdparty platforms and in-house solutions comes with significant advantages, including democratizing data.
+Getting the data organised to feed strong personalisation and create a best-in-class customer experience is one of the biggest challenges facing organisations in every sector, not just travel & hospitality.
+It has been shown time and again that simplifying the complex ecosystems involving thirdparty platforms and in-house solutions comes with significant advantages, including democratising data.

-Although developing a unified view of the customer profile has been a work in progress for many years, companies with a multiplicity of systems only gained awareness of the challenges of being agile when COVID-19 pushed speed to market as a top priority.
+Although developing a unified view of the customer profile has been a work-in-progress for many years, companies that had a multiplicity of systems only gained awareness of the challenges of being agile when Covid-19 pushed speed-to-market as a top priority.

 Using systems that bring all customer data into one place creates a single customer view that's accessible to every department in the enterprise, underpinning a CX-focused strategy.
 It also creates speed as the iterations of governance and management across multiple systems are reduced.
 This is especially important in times of heightened privacy concerns.
 Another aspect is the speed at which the single view of the customer needs to be available.
-Realtime capabilities continue to be critical, with market conditions shifting day by day.
-For example, Australian regional tourism body Visit Sunshine Coast responded to the pandemic by replacing a set of stand-alone marketing systems with a single marketing automation platform.
-Its aims were to enable end-to-end omichannel campaigns, deliver relevant, personalized communications, and measure return on marketing investment.
-Early results since going live in July 2020 show increases in email open rates, subscriber growth, and campaign engagement.
+Real time capabilities continue to be critical, with market conditions shifting day by day.
+For example, Australian regional tourism body Visit Sunshine Coast responded to the pandemic by replacing a set of standalone marketing systems with a single marketing automation platform.
+Its aims were to enable end-to-end omni-channel campaigns; deliver relevant, personalised communications; and measure return on marketing investment.
+Early results since going live in July 2020 show increases in email open rates, subscriber growth and campaign engagement.18

-Given the potential gains and the fact that our survey found legacy systems to be the greatest barrier holding back respondents' marketing efforts (49 percent), addressing the martech stack can't happen too soon.
+Given the potential gains and the fact that our survey found legacy systems to be the greatest barrier holding back respondent's marketing efforts (49%), addressing the martech stack can't happen too soon.